+Use the switches on the dashboard under the left vent to operate the moonroof.
+The ignition must be ON (II).
+Push and hold the switch to open the moonroof.
+Release the switch when the moonroof reaches the desired position.
+To close the moonroof, press and hold the switch.
 The moonroof has a key-off delay.
-You can still open and close the moonroof for up to ten minutes after you turn off the ignition.
+You can still open and close the moonroof for up to 10 minutes after you turn off the ignition.
 The key-off delay cancels as soon as you open either front door.
 You must then turn the ignition ON (II) for the moonroof to operate.